Does home insurance cover water damage?

 Flooding

-The source of the water damage
+Repair or replacement of the source of the water damage

 Let's say your dishwasher malfunctions and overflows.
-Your home insurance will cover the water damage caused by the mishap, but it typically won’t cover the cost of repairing or replacing the dishwasher as home insurance isn't intended to protect against wear and tear.
+Your home insurance may cover the water damage caused by the mishap, but it typically won't cover the cost of repairing or replacing the dishwasher as home insurance isn't intended to protect against wear and tear.
 However, a home warranty may cover the cost to repair or replace an appliance.
 Learn more about the difference between a home warranty vs. homeowners insurance.

 Negligence

-What you should do if you experience water damage?
+What should you do if you experience water damage?

-- Record the damage: Take videos and photos of the affected area and damaged belongings.
+• Record the damage: Take videos and photos of the affected area and damaged belongings.
 Don't alter the scene or remove ruined items until an adjuster has completed their inspection.

-- Take a home inventory: Make a detailed list of all damaged items, including their make, model, age, and cash value, whenever possible.
+• Take a home inventory: Make a detailed list of all damaged items, including their make, model, age, and cash value, whenever possible.
 Learn more about how to take a home inventory.

 Frequently asked questions about home insurance and water damage